SysKitTeam/docs-point/how-to/dashboard-overview.md

 Similarly, **clicking the number** of orphaned resources will open the **Orphaned Resources** report in the **Report Center**.

 ### Users
-This tile contains following information:
+This tile contains the following information:
  * **the total number of users** in your environment
  * **the number of newly added users** in the past 30 days
  * **the number of external users**, **administrators**, **inactive users**, and **users with blocked sign-in**